bkper/bkper-tax-bot/README.md

 The Bkper Tax Bot is triggered upon the transaction posting event when either one of the accounts on the transaction has the property "tax_rate" set.
-It can also be triggered when one of the accounts is in a group with this property.  **Taxes** are calculated based on the transaction amount and the tax_rate property number from the account (or group).
+It can also be triggered when one of the accounts is in a group with this property.  **Taxes** are calculated based on the transaction amount and the tax_rate property from the account (or group).
 With the data off the transaction and the tax_rate, the Tax Bot will record a new transaction with the entry for the taxes.

 <p align="center">
   <img src='https://bkper.com/images/bots/bkper-tax-bot/bkper-tax-bot.gif' alt='Bkper Tax Bot in action'/>